 But, since we can’t bank on that, I want you to know that I’m working hard with the kids and we’re making their education a top-priority.
 Scholarships will have to happen in order for all of them to get their degrees.
 I’ve also been setting some money each year in a 529 plan.
 It probably won’t be enough, but it will certainly help.

-Hey, since Rose should now be 30, if she’s still in school, we have a problem.
+Hey, since my youngest should now be 30, if she’s still in school, we have a problem.
 She’s the baby of the family but man, you gotta cut her off.

 The house is paid for, and all the kids are gone.
 My plan is for you to downsize, brother.
 Part of that house is retirement income so let it go and get something smaller that’s cheaper to heat and cool.
 If you now have a mortgage, then I’m extremely ticked off right now.
 Because I worked my tail off so you wouldn’t have a mortgage.
 I’m sure you don’t.
 You’re a sharp guy.
 So yeah, downsize and free up some of that equity.